 As we work with the people and organizations of our region, everyone benefits from a shared sense of cultural and intellectual vibrancy.
 We advance student and faculty research to strengthen and enrich our local and global communities.
 Our students continue to draw on their skills and knowledge as they face the most pressing challenges of our time.
 Join us and discover the inspiration that drives us to create change for the greater good.

 Each year, our students and faculty contribute thousands of hours of community service for causes in our local neighborhood and beyond the Colorado border.
 It's a key component of our student experience and part of our holistic approach to learning and focus on solving problems with partners throughout our community and region.

-Through programs like the Center for Community Engagement and Service Learning, the Public Good Fund and hundreds of partnerships, we improve communities and support students' personal and educational growth.
+Through programs like the Center for Community Engagement to advance Scholarship & Learning, the Public Good Fund and hundreds of partnerships, we improve communities and support students' personal and educational growth.
 Our students are busy improving our region, delivering services for homeless youth and working to better conditions for our neighbors in lower-income neighborhoods.
 We also strive to include students from outside our campus in the higher education experience, offering leadership events and academic opportunities for local K-12 students.